CS6620-S21/D4N-S3Select-Caching/README.md

 ## 3. Scope and Features Of The Project

-1. Create client workloads that generate S3 Select request traffic, and can measure throughput and latency of same.
-2. Design and implement a prototype S3 select cache strategy or strategies within D4N; S3 Select to read subset of object from Ceph.
+1. Design and implement a prototype S3 select cache strategy or strategies within D4N; S3 Select to read subset of object from Ceph.
-3. Cache data and update the global directory, return formatted response in Arrow.
+2. Cache data and update the global directory, return formatted response in Arrow.
 Hence, evaluating the result of the S3 Select cache
+3. Add support for converting the S3-select query results to Apache Arrow format.
 4. Update the Spark jobs to read the response in arrow format.